19 labs are currently available. Check back soon for more.

 In this lab students will become familiar with the block diagrams and the modules on the EMONA Communication Board that are used for building communication systems.
 They will also learn how to use the various NI ELVIS III instruments to generate signals and take measurements.
 Students will connect various communication blocks and then investigate the signal characteristics.

-In this experiment, students will investigate the frequency spectrum of common signals by using the FFT mode of the Oscilloscope and relate this to the signals in the time domain.
-Coming Soon.
+In this lab, students will investigate the frequency spectrum of common signals by using the FFT mode of the Oscilloscope and relate this to the signals in the time domain.
+By understanding the frequency domain characteristics of various signal types, we can further develop our ability to think in both the time AND frequency domain when considering signals.
+The two go hand in hand and it is essential for the engineer to be well versed in both.

-In this lab, students investigate two methods to recover an amplitude modulation (AM) signal to develop an understanding of demodulation process in the time and frequency domain.
-First, students will generate an AM signal using data from a file and then use the envelope detector method to recover the original message by connecting the AM signal to a rectifier and the low-pass filter module on the Emona Communication board.
-Next students use product detection method which requires some understanding of mathematics to recover the original signal.
+In this lab, students investigate two methods to recover an amplitude modulation (AM) signal in order to develop an understanding of the demodulation process in the time and frequency domain.
+First, students will generate an AM signal using data from a file, and then they will use the envelope detector method to recover the original message by connecting the AM signal to a rectifier and the low-pass filter module on the Emona Communication board.
+Next students will use the product detection method, which requires some understanding of mathematics to recover the original signal.

-In this experiment, students will create a DSBSC signal and use product demodulation to recover the message and examine the effect of phase and frequency errors on the recovery process.
-Coming Soon.
+In this lab, students will create a DSBSC signal and gain insight into the meaning of “Suppressed Carrier.”
+They will also use product demodulation to recover the message and examine the effect of phase and frequency errors on the recovery process.

-In this experiment, students will generate an SSB signal, and then use a product detector (with a stolen carrier) to recover the message.
-Coming Soon.
+In this experiment, students will generate an SSB signal by implementing the mathematical model for the phasing method.
+They will then use a product detector (with a stolen carrier) to recover the message.

-In this experiment, students will generate a QPSK signal, and view it as a constellation.
-Then, they will use phase discrimination pick-out the data BPSK signals, and reconstruct the data stream.
-Coming soon.
+In this experiment, students will generate a QPSK signal and view it as a constellation.
+Then, they will use phase discrimination to pick-out the data BPSK signals and reconstruct the data stream.

 In this lab, students will create a DSSS signal with a simple message and explore its characteristics in the frequency domain using the Emona Communications Board and NI ELVIS III Instrumentation.
 Students will also complete activities to understand how DSSS is recovered with a unique key, and why it is resistant to jamming and interference.

-In this experiment, students will implement the IDFT functionusing a noncoherent demodulation for every subcarrier.
-Coming soon.
+In this experiment, students are introduced to the basic principles of Orthogonal Frequency Division Multiplexing and will implement the IDFT function using a noncoherent demodulation for every subcarrier.

-Students will generate an ASK signal using the switching method, and recover the data using a simple envelope detector and observe its distortion.
-Coming soon.
+Students will generate an ASK signal using the switching method, recover the data using a simple envelope detector, and observe its distortion

 Students will create signals using LabVIEW-based IQ signal and external quadrature modulation blocks to compare methods of signal generation.
 Coming soon.